 (7) Regulated Waste Disposal

-All contaminated sharps shall be discarded as soon as feasible in sharps containers which are located in the facility.
-Sharps containers are located in the "Med Shed."
+All contaminated sharps shall be discarded as soon as possible in sharps containers in the facility.
+Sharps containers are in the "Med Shed."
 Regulated waste other than sharps shall be placed in appropriate containers.

 (8) Laundry Procedures